grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 Of course not, we all still make mistakes, interactions happen we can't expect, and code changes so fast we can't possibly now what's happening.
 However, we still feel more productive for it and it's accepted throughout the industry.

-But you know who isn't neccisarily more productive?
-They are 2 of your closest friends when it comes to programming and running yor programs.
+But you know who isn't necessarily more productive?
+They are 2 of your closest friends when it comes to programming and running your programs.
 They are, of course, your CPU and your RAM.
-Both of these need to work overtime to run all these extra pieces of code with all these levels of indirection as they follow insturctions to pointers all around memory and keeping enough in the CPU cache becomes a difficult job.
+Both of these need to work overtime to run all these extra pieces of code with all these levels of indirection as they follow instructions to pointers all around memory and keeping enough in the CPU cache becomes a difficult job.
 But of course this all sound like speculation, how can we prove it?

 Of course in order to look at how the performance can be affected by these, we can use a benchmark to determine how fast the code will run.
 So let's benchmark it!
 To check this out, we start with a project that is fully using all the best practices, it will be a basic and simple calculation service which takes in a JSON request with a left, right and calculation type fields (the example code in the repo only supports addition and subtraction).
-It performs the relevent operation, stores it in the 'database' (an in-memory list) and returns the result.
+It performs the relevant operation, stores it in the 'database' (an in-memory list) and returns the result.

 For this benchmark, we then record how long it takes for the API to respond to all requests and take that figure as our benchmark.
 To ensure that outliers and erroneous results would be removed, the test was run at many different levels and multiple times,